Aggregator

 Reconsider travel due to terrorism and civil unrest.

-- U.S. government employees in Israel under Chief of Mission security responsibility are currently restricted from all personal travel to the West Bank, except:
+U.S. government travel throughout the West Bank is limited.
+U.S. government employees in Israel under Chief of Mission security responsibility are currently restricted from all personal travel to the West Bank, except:

 - U.S. government employees can use Routes 1, 90, and 443 at any time.